Orange-OpenSource/a11y-guidelines/src/en/articles/autocomplete-attribute.md

 However, filling them out can be an obstacle, especially for people with disabilities.
 The accessibility of forms is therefore a key challenge.

 Among the often overlooked mechanisms, the HTML `autocomplete` attribute plays a crucial role.
-It allows browsers and password managers to understand **the type of information expected in a form field**.
+It helps browsers and password managers identify **the type of information expected in a form field**.

-When used correctly, it helps to:
+When used appropriately, it helps to:

 * speed up data entry;
 * reduce errors;